annagabain/Mom-Data/README.md

 Test: go to the line seen in the error message and fix it manually or with the above-mentioned print() statement.

-Result: it took several to one attempts to eliminate the error messages and continue running the programme.
+Result: it took several attempts to eliminate the error messages and continue running the programme.

+---

 ### Validators

 - PEP8

+For the time of the final project testing, an intended Python code validation through http://pep8online.com/ was not possible due to technical issues with the website itself.
+Therefore a suggested workaround was implemented.

 <img width="100%" alt="screenshot with PEP8 issue" src="assets/pep_issue.jpg">

+Following the suggested steps, some indentation and white space issues were detected and solved manually.

 <img width="100%" alt="screenshot with PEP8 problems" src="assets/pep8_check.jpg">